Jim-Dillon/payrun-platform/README.md

 ## How I tackled it...
 1. Built a use case from the brief, focusing on the user's goals and what a successful platform looks like to them.
 2. Wireframed the page by hand and in Figma.
-2. Created a mini design system to apply to components built.
+3. Created a mini design system to apply to components built.
-3. Mocked up a high fidelity design for multiple breakpoints
+4. Mocked up a high fidelity design for multiple breakpoints.
-4. Built components in Storybook and enabled visual testing.
+5. Built components in Storybook and enabled visual testing.
-5. Built app with React, using a mix of custom components and customised ones from a library (AntD).
+6. Built app with React, using a mix of custom components and customised ones from a library (AntD).
-6. Works across multiple breakpoints (mobile to large desktop).
+7. Works across multiple breakpoints (mobile to large desktop).

 ## If I had more time...